OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 ### Conclusion

-All storage class has its specific case of use, choose one used to be a problem when you don't know the access pattern of the object, but today with S3 Intelligent-Tiering isn't anymore you can enable it and amazon take a care for you, if add a lifecycle police to archive data from this bucket to Glacier after some time, you are with a amazing solution at your hands.
+All storage class has its specific case of use, choose one used to be a problem when you don't know the access pattern of the object, but today with S3 Intelligent-Tiering isn't any more you can enable it and Amazon take a care for you, if add a lifecycle police to archive data from this bucket to Glacier after some time, you are with an amazing solution at your hands.

 If you know the access pattern, just choose the better to your case and use it, S3 is amazing and cheap!